royeo/git-checkout-branch/README.md

 go get github.com/royeo/git-checkout-branch
 ```

-It is recommended to set the alias of the `checkout-branch` command, such as `cb`.
+It is recommended to set up an alias for `checkout-branch`, such as `cb`.

 ```sh
 git config --global alias.cb checkout-branch